tonethar/IGME-330-Spring-2023/checkoffs/phyllo-classy.md

 <hr>

-- Add additional constructor parameters if you want - an `fps` property for example - or a fucntion that calculates the `color` of each petal, etc
+- Add additional constructor parameters if you want - an `fps` property for example - or a function that calculates the `color` of each petal, etc

 <hr>